CA-LoRA: Concept-Aware LoRA for Domain-Aligned Segmentation Dataset Generation

 \subsection{Concept-Aware LoRA (CA-LoRA)}

-Based on the concept sensitivity, we introduce \emph{Concept-Aware LoRA} (CA-LoRA), a novel parameter-efficient fine-tuning method that selectively updates only concept-aware weights while preserving other weights.
-CA-LoRA enables the model to learn the desired concept while retaining the pretrained knowledge of T2I models for other concepts.
+After identifying concept-sensitive weights, we then apply LoRA updates only to these selected layers. \emph{Concept-Aware LoRA (CA-LoRA)}, our parameter-efficient fine-tuning method, selectively updates only the concept-relevant weights while keeping the remaining parameters frozen.
+This selective adaptation allows the model to learn the desired concept, yet still retain the pretrained T2I model’s knowledge across other, unrelated concepts.

 We begin with Low-Rank Adaptation (LoRA)~\cite{hu2022lora}, a widely used fine-tuning method for large-scale pretrained T2I models.
 For a pretrained weight matrix $W_0 \in \R^{d\times k}$, LoRA constrains updates using low-rank decomposition, $W_0 + \Delta W = W_0 + BA$, where $B \in \R^{d\times r}, A\in \R^{r\times k}$ and the rank $r \ll \text{min}(d, k)$.
 In the literature on fine-tuning T2I models, LoRA is commonly applied to all projection layers (Q, K, V, OUT) in each attention block of the pretrained T2I model~\cite{ldm, hu2022lora} (left in \Cref{fig:3_method_2_slora}).
 LoRA and its extensions~\cite{zhang2023adalora,lora_sp,gs_lora,tied_lora} aim to improve parameter efficiency for better adaptation to downstream tasks (\eg, by refining low-rank matrix decomposition).
 However, selective learning approaches for a specific concept from given datasets have not been extensively explored.